bayareala8s/AI-on-Azure/Language/README.md

 ### Azure AI Language services

-Sure, here are some real-world examples of using Azure AI Language services in Python:
+Here are some real-world examples of using Azure AI Language services in Python:

 1. **Extract Information (Named Entity Recognition)**: Extracting key phrases or entities from a text using Text Analytics API.